 Magazines’ Role in the Modern Media Mix

 Not all reach is equal, and now is the time to consider quality attention.
-Quality attention matters.
-The neuroscience evidence shows that advertising that is encoded into memory is a predictor of future behavior.
 We need to start to prioritise environments where ad avoidance is low.
-These spaces where advertising is welcome provide a underappreciated value.
+These spaces where advertising is welcome to provide an under-appreciated value.

 Attention comes in many forms, but the type of attention that magazines offer warrants more serious consideration.
 Magazines provide high quality attention that is immersive and focused, more importantly attention to their advertising is one of the highest.
 Magazines offer advertisers a high attention environment, which translates into high attention to the message.
 This is because magazines provide:

 - A positive content and advertising experience

 - A relevant context that enhances receptivity to advertising